IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step04.md

   import Execute from "$components/Execute.svelte";
 </script>

-## Computing sequence length statistic using seqkit
+## Explore the contents of a fasta file with seqkit

 The `seqkit` commands accept FASTA or FASTQ files as input, including their compressed versions (`.gz`).
 In bioinformatics, compressed formats are commonly used due to the amount of data.

 For instance, in this tutorial, we will analyze the complete genome of *Saccharomyces cerevisiae*.

+### List the chromosomes in the file

 To start the calculations, leave your HOME directory in which you are placed at the start of this session and go to the `/shared/projects/tutorial/Data/` directory (use the `cd` command followed by the path to the directory and check that you are in the expected directory with the `pwd` command).
 Check that it contains a `sacCer3.fa.gz` file (`ls` command).